-is selected when the attribute is present on another road surface. (i.e. a dirt road would not receive this attribute solely due to presence).
+Used when the attribute is present on another road surface. (i.e.i.e., a dirt road would not receive this attribute solely due to presence).
 If the sand; mud, dirt, gravel or oil occurs in combination with moisture conditions Wet, Snow/Slush, Ice/Frost, or Water (Standing, Moving) then select the moisture condition.